ArceLopera/ArceLopera.github.io/_posts/2015-10-01-BottleCategory2015.md

 header:
    teaser: /assets/images/coke.png
 categories:
-  - Sensory Perception
+  - Retail
 tags:
-  - Food Perception
+  - Food Quality Perception
-  - Packaging
 ---

 In our daily life, we use our senses to acquire information about the objects that surround us.